Adam Ferguson: Social thought

 Ferguson's An Essay on the History of Civil Society (1767) drew on classical authors and contemporary travel literature, to analyze modern commercial society with a critique of its abandonment of civic and communal virtues.
 Central themes in Ferguson's theory of citizenship are conflict, play, political participation and military valor.
 He emphasized the ability to put oneself in another's shoes, saying "fellow-feeling" was so much an "appurtenance of human nature" as to be a "characteristic of the species."
 Like his friends Adam Smith and David Hume as well as other Scottish intellectuals, he stressed the importance of the spontaneous order; that is, that coherent and even effective outcomes might result from the uncoordinated actions of many individuals.

 Ferguson saw history as a two-tiered synthesis of natural history and social history, to which all humans belong.
 Natural history is created by God; so are humans, who are progressive.
 Social history is, in accordance with this natural progress, made by humans, and because of that factor it experiences occasional setbacks.
 But in general, humans are empowered by God to pursue progress in social history.
 Humans live not for themselves but for God's providential plan.
 He emphasized aspects of medieval chivalry as ideal masculine characteristics.
-British gentleman and young men were advised to dispense with aspects of politeness considered too feminine, such as the constant desire to please, and to adopt less superficial qualities that suggested inner virtue and courtesy toward the 'fairer sex.'
+British gentlemen and young men were advised to dispense with aspects of politeness considered too feminine, such as the constant desire to please, and to adopt less superficial qualities that suggested inner virtue and courtesy toward the 'fairer sex.'